certbot/certbot/snap/local/README.md

 These are the steps to build and install the snaps.
 If you have run these steps before, you may want to run the commands in the section below to clean things up before building the snap again.

- 1. Run `tools/strip_hashes.py letsencrypt-auto-source/pieces/dependency-requirements.txt > constraints.txt` (this is a workaround for https://github.com/certbot/certbot/issues/7957).
+ 1. Run `tools/strip_hashes.py letsencrypt-auto-source/pieces/dependency-requirements.txt | grep -v python-augeas > snap-constraints.txt` (this is a workaround for https://github.com/certbot/certbot/issues/7957).
  2. Run `snapcraft --use-lxd`.
  3. Install the generated snap with `sudo snap install --dangerous --classic certbot_*_amd64.snap`.
 You can transfer the snap to a different machine to run it there instead if you prefer.
  4. Run `tools/strip_hashes.py letsencrypt-auto-source/pieces/dependency-requirements.txt > certbot-dns-dnsimple/constraints.txt`.